 When a relationship ends, healing can take time.
 These tips can help you grieve your loss and start to move on.

 A breakup or divorce can be one of the most stressful and emotional experiences in life.
 Whatever the reason for the split—and whether you wanted it or not—the breakup of a relationship can turn your whole world upside down and trigger all sorts of painful and unsettling emotions.

 Even when a relationship is no longer good, a divorce or breakup can be extremely painful because it represents the loss, not just of the partnership, but also of the dreams and commitments you shared.
 Romantic relationships begin on a high note of excitement and hopes for the future.
 When a relationship fails, we experience profound disappointment, stress, and grief.

 A breakup or divorce launches you into uncharted territory.
 Everything is disrupted: your routine and responsibilities, your home, your relationships with extended family and friends, and even your identity.
 A breakup also brings uncertainty about the future.
 What will life be like without your partner?
 Will you find someone else?
 Will you end up alone?
 These unknowns can often seem worse than being in an unhappy relationship.

 This pain, disruption, and uncertainty means that recovering from a breakup or divorce can be difficult and take time.
-However, it’s important to keep reminding yourself that you can and will get through this difficult experience and move on with your life as a stronger and wiser person.
+However, it’s important to keep reminding yourself that you can and will get through this difficult experience and even move on with a renewed sense of hope and optimism.

-- Give yourself a break.
+Give yourself a break.
 Give yourself permission to feel and to function at a less than optimal level for a period of time.
-You may not be able to be quite as productive on the job or care for others in exactly the way you’re accustomed to for a little while.
-No one is superman or superwoman; take time to heal, regroup, and re-energize.
+You may not be able to be quite as productive on the job or care for others in exactly the way you're accustomed to for a little while.
+No one is Superman or Supergirl; take time to heal, regroup, and re-energize.